delabon/bokez/README.md

 License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Tags: posts grid, gutenberg, gutenberg blocks, gutenberg editor, wordpress 5 editor, gutenberg addon, wordpress 5, customizable blocks

-Build a beautiful website in minutes with best 15 essential Gutenberg blocks.
+Build a beautiful website in minutes with best 15 essential Wordpress blocks.
 Customizable and super easy to use.

 == Description ==

 [See Demo Site](https://delabon.com/demo/bokez/) | [See Screenshots](#screenshots) | [Support](https://delabon.com/support)

-Bokez is a page builder created under the new Wordpress Gutenberg Editor.
+Bokez is a collection of essential Wordpress blocks.
 With 15 Awesome blocks you can create stunning pages/posts in minutes.

 Give it a try. it is super easy to use with ton of options to make your pages unique and beautiful.